 Hernia surgeries typically do not cause a high level of postoperative pain, and most pain can be managed with medications such as acetaminophen (Tylenol or other brands) and ibuprofen (Motrin, Advil, etc.).
 These pain relievers can be supplemented with opioids, although this often is not necessary.

 Limiting the use of opioids helps avoid negative side effects, including problems urinating after hernia surgery, which have been known to occur in a minority of patients after inguinal hernia repair.
 Postoperative urinary retention occurs most often in people over age 50, especially males.
 Taking medications as directed prior to surgery, including medicines for benign prostatic hyperplasia, which is caused by enlargement of the prostate, also helps prevent postoperative urinary retention.

 Under medical direction, measures might also be taken before surgery to limit postoperative pain and nausea, such as taking acetaminophen for pain and a small dose of promethazine to prevent nausea.
-Consult your physician anesthesiologist about whether these are appropriate options for you.
+Consult your anesthesiologist about whether these are appropriate options for you.

 Your surgeon will provide you with a specific plan but may not be able to give you an exact time frame in advance.
 Doctors usually cannot fully diagnose the severity of a hernia until they perform the surgery.

 Hernia procedures are usually outpatient surgeries.
 In general, the sooner you can start moving afterward, the better.
 This movement helps prevent constipation and blood clots.
 Be sure to adhere to the doctor’s instructions about what you can lift, how to lift, and how long to remain on any restrictions; some may be permanent.